There are two types of dietetic professionals, Dietetic Technicians (DTRs) and Registered Dietitians (RDs).

 Well, the main difference is the scope of practice associated with the credential.

-A Dietetic Technician is an individual who has completed an ACEND accredited bachelors degree in dietetics.
+Before we dive into a dietetic technician’s individual scope and entrepreneurial opportunities, we need to first understand what a DTR is.
+A dietetic technician registered (DTR) is an individual who has completed an ACEND accredited bachelors degree in dietetics.
 They also have successfully passed the DTR exam.

 Or, is an individual who has completed an ACEND accredited associated degree with a coordinated internship of 450+ hours of supervised practice and has also successfully passed the DTR exam.